• +254 (20) 2710051/71/73/75/81 or (0)736 712 864

 Dr. Mumbua is a member of the Commission, nominated by the Teachers Service Commission (TSC).
 She chairs the Corporate Image and Stakeholder Management Committee of the Commission.

-Dr. Mumbua is the immediate former pioneer Director of Academic Affairs (DAA) at the Kenya School of Government (KSG).
-While serving as the DAA, she strengthened the training by leading teams in the development of capacity building programs for the national government, county governments and state corporations for public service transformation.
+Dr. Mumbua is the immediate former pioneer Director of Academic Affairs (DAA) at KSG.
+While serving as the DAA, she strengthened the training by leading teams in the development of capacity building programmes for the national government, county governments and State corporations for public service transformation.
 She also strengthened the consultancy, research and advisory mandate of KSG by developing policies and procedure manuals for internal capacity of faculty.

 Dr. Mumbua is an educationist with over 30 years of experience in education management and planning.
-She has an in-depth understanding and experience in corporate governance, program development, implementation, and review process.
+She has an in-depth understanding and experience in corporate governance, programme development, implementation, and review process.

 Ms Margaret Sawe